tezos/tezos-mirror/docs/introduction/howtouse.rst

 The client does a bit of magic to simplify our life and here we see that many details were automatically set for us.
-Surprisingly, our transfer operation resulted in `two` operations, first a `revelation` and then a transfer.
+Surprisingly, our transfer operation resulted in `two` operations, first a `revelation`, and then a transfer.
 Alice's address, obtained from the faucet, is already present on the blockchain, but only in the form of a `public key hash` ``tz1Rj...5w``.
-In order to sign operations Alice needs to first reveal the `public key` ``edpkuk...3X`` behind the hash, so that other users can verify her signatures.
+To sign operations, Alice needs to first reveal the `public key` ``edpkuk...3X`` behind the hash, so that other users can verify her signatures.
 The client is kind enough to prepend a reveal operation before the